department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 - This is a permanent plan.
 A permanent life insurance plan means that as long as you continue making your premium payments, your plan stays active.
 - Second lowest premium payments of any permanent plan (after Modified Life)
 - Requires that you make premium payments for your whole lifetime
-- Premium payments always stay the same
+- Premium payments never increase
 - Has loan and cash value